kevinsullivan/cs2120f22/src/instructor/lectures/lecture_2.md

 - Proof:
   - Informal: By the reflexivity of equality (for natural numbers)
   - Formal (in Lean): *eq.refl 3*
-- Note: Each type (e.g., nat) has its own equality relation
+- Note: Each type (e.g., nat) has its own separate equality relation

-Example: CVille is a city in Virginia

-- Truth value: true
-- Proof (evidence): city, county, state codes

-Example: Kevin Sullivan is from Charlottesville
+Example: Kevin Sullivan (your professor) is from Charlottesville

 - Truth value: false
 - Proof: none

 ### Predicates

-A predicate is a parameterized proposition.
-In other words, it is a proposition with some *arguments*, which is to say, slots where you can fill in values of specified types.
+A predicate is a parameterized proposition: a proposition with *arguments* (just like a function has arguments).
+When you fill in all of the arguments of a predicate, you have a proposition, just like when you fill in all the arguments to a function call, you get a result.

 Examples:

 - predicate P: _X_ is a city in Virginia
   - fill in a value for _X_ to get a proposition
   - the resulting proposition could be true or not
-  - if true of some _X_, _X_ "has the property of being a city in VA"
+  - if true of some _X_, we say that _X_ *has the property of* being a city in VA
 - predicate Q: _X_ is from Charlottesville
 - predicate eq3: _X_ = 3
   - fill in a value (here a natural number) for _X_ to get a proposition
   - if true, then _X_ "has the property of being equal to 3"
-  - of course there is a number, 3, that *satisfies* this predicate
+  - the number, 3, *satisfies* this predicate, and is the only one that does

 Suppose that for predicates P and Q, the type of
 _X_ is string.
 You can then *apply* either predicate,